I am all alone but I have an internet connection

 Dear Woman at Starbucks,

-Okay, I may not know the color of the dress, but I’m sure when you walk it leaves sparkles behind it.
+Okay, I may not know the color of the dress, but I’m sure when you walk, the dress leaves sparkles behind it.

 Dear Man at Starbucks,